Kauaʻi: Popular culture

 Kauaʻi has been featured in more than 70 Hollywood movies and TV shows, including the musical South Pacific and Disney's 2002 animated feature film Lilo & Stitch along with its franchise's three sequel films (2003's Stitch!
 The Movie, 2005's Lilo & Stitch 2: Stitch Has a Glitch, and 2006's Leroy & Stitch) and first television series (Lilo & Stitch: The Series).
 Scenes from South Pacific were filmed in the vicinity of Hanalei.
 Waimea Canyon was used in the filming of the 1993 film Jurassic Park and its 2015 sequel Jurassic World was shot in Kauaʻi.
 Scenes by a waterfall in Mighty Joe Young were shot in Kauaʻi.
 Parts of the island were used for the opening scenes of the film Raiders of the Lost Ark.
 Other movies filmed here include Six Days Seven Nights, the 1976 King Kong, and John Ford's 1963 film Donovan's Reef.
 Recent films include Tropic Thunder and a biopic of Bethany Hamilton, Soul Surfer.
 A scene in the opening credits of popular TV show M*A*S*H was filmed in Kauaʻi (helicopter flying over mountain top).
 Some scenes from Just Go with It, George of the Jungle, and Pirates of the Caribbean: On Stranger Tides were also filmed in Kauaʻi.
 A Perfect Getaway is set in Kauaʻi.

 Parts of the 2002 film Dragonfly were filmed in 2001 in Kauaʻi, but the people and the land were presented as South American.

 Major acts of two Elvis Presley films, 1961's Blue Hawaii and 1966's Paradise, Hawaiian Style, were filmed on Kauaʻi.
 Both have scenes shot at the Coco Palms resort.

 The Descendants, a 2011 film, has major parts shot in Kauaʻi, where the main character and his cousins own ancestral lands they are considering selling.
 The film is based on the 2007 novel by Hawaiian writer Kaui Hart Hemmings.

+The Crew Motorfest, an open world racing game, will feature Kauaʻi in Season 11, alongside the "Kauaʻi Expeditions" playlist; this update is scheduled to release on October 7, 2026, as part of the game's Year 4 program.